docsteveharris/2020-NHS-AI-call/draft.md

 # Detailed project plan
 OBJECTIVE AS PER PHASE 2: To develop prototypes and generate early clinical  safety/efficacy data towards CE marking
+TODO: drop the part that talks about EMAP and FHIR since it's overambitious to build this within the project
+TODO: drop EMAP
+TODO: assign the IP to UCLB;

 ## The opportunity